maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 - its auxiliary value is `None`, its `self_parent`'s set of `bin_values` is empty and its set of `bin_values` is non-empty
   - if its set of `bin_values` is of cardinality one, the auxiliary value is `Some(v)` where v is the only value contained in `bin_value`
   - if its set of `bin_values` is the set: `{true, false}`, the auxiliary value is `Some(true)` (as decided arbitrarily by the authors)
-- its step nunmber is different from its `self_parent`'s step number, in which case its auxiliary value is `None`
+- its step number is different from its `self_parent`'s step number, in which case its auxiliary value is `None`

 The decided value of a `GossipEvent` is `None`, except if
 - its step number is `0`, its `bin_values` contain `true` and it can strongly see a supermajority of `GossipEvent`s carrying the auxiliary value: `Some(true)`